 Full and Part-time Farming

 The population of part-time farm operators is much more variable, being affected more by local economic conditions and relative farm prices.
-The numbers of part-time farmers have accounted for more than half of all principal farm operators in all census years, and are an essential part of the Massachusetts farm population.
+The numbers of part-time farmers have accounted for more than half of all principal farm operators/ producers in all census years, and are an essential part of the Massachusetts farm population.
 With a few exceptions, the relative proportion of part-time farmers has grown in Massachusetts.
 In 1978, there were about 2,200 full-time farmers and 2,500 part-time farmers.
 The greatest difference occurred in 2007 when there were about 2,400 full-time farmers and nearly 5,300 part-time farmers.
 In 2012, full-time farmers grew to 2,736 from the 2007 level and part-time farmers dropped to 5,019, about 65 percent of the total number of principal farm operators.
 On average, part-time farmers have represented about 58 percent of principal farm operators.
+Due to that changes in the definition of the primary farm operator/ producer, results for 2017 are difficult to interpret.
+Future census years will allow a more nuanced interpretation of whether the decrease seen is a result of the change in definition of principal/ primary or a change in number of operators who work off farm.

 Figure 5.3 shows the distribution of part-time farmers by the number of days they worked off the farm, “Less than 200 Days” and “200 Days or More.”
-On average, about 63 percent of the principal operators who worked off-farm worked 200 days or more off the farm.
-This proportion is also very stable over time, with a low or 61.2 percent (2012) and a high of 66.8 percent (2002).
+On average in 2017, about 60 percent of the principal operators/ producers who worked off-farm worked 200 days or more off the farm.
+This proportion has been erlatively stable over time, with a previous low of 61.2 percent (2012) and a high of 66.8 percent (2002).
 Trends in farm operator off-farm work reflect the strength of the economy, and off-farm opportunities.
 As economic conditions decline, off-farm opportunities for farm operators also decline.
 Unemployment in Massachusetts exceeded 8 percent in 1992, but was back down around 4 percent in 1997.
 In 2002, unemployment climbed a bit above 5 percent, and was back to around 4.5 percent in 2007.
 Farm operators balanced employment opportunities off the farm with returns from working on the farm, essentially managing a portfolio of labor options.
+Again, future census years will allow a more nuanced interpretation of the decrease in operators'/ producers' days worked off-farm.